 Development finance loans do not require customers to make payments during the life of the loan, therefore arrears and past due measures cannot be used to monitor credit risk.
 Instead, cases are monitored on an individual basis by management and Credit Risk.
-At 30 September 2017, this monitoring showed no accounts in default.
-The average loan to gross development value ratio for the portfolio at year end, a measure of security cover, was 60.6%.
+The average loan to gross development value ('LTGDV') ratio for the portfolio at year end, a measure of security cover, is analysed below.